 We get asked every year on: “How to prepare rose bushes for winter?”

-There are many different types of winter weather you can get in the northern part of the country, making it hard for roses to grow and reach their full potential during the growing season.
+There are many different types of winter weather homeowners experience in the northern part of the country.
+This makes it hard for roses to grow and reach their full potential during the growing season.

-Depending on location you can use a variety of ways to get roses through the winter season, but you need to start early.
+Depending on location you will find a variety of ways to protect roses and get them through the winter season.
+The key to well-winterized roses – start early.

 My rose plants did not come through last winter very well.
-It was a battle all year to help them recover.
+It was a battle all year to help our rose bushes recover.
 This winter I’d like to better prepare.
-What and how do I prepare rose bushes for winter?
+What and how do I winterize rose bushes?
 Megan, Minn

 Answer: How To Prepare Rose Bushes For Winter?

-Before covering roses for winter, make sure the beds have plenty of moisture in them before the heavy freeze or before the time that covering gets under way usually about November 10, depending on conditions of the season.
+- Before the time covering the plants gets underway usually about November 10, depending on conditions of the season.

-Do not spare the water, for it surely helps bring roses through the varied weather they deal with in northern areas.
+Do not spare the water.
+It helps bring shrub roses through varied weather conditions the plants experience in northern gardens.

 Varied Methods Of Winter Rose Bush Care & Protection